XXJJXJ/STFUBot/README.md

-# STFUBot
+# SuperThoroughproFanityUndo Bot (STFUBot)

-A telegram bot that filters messages with profanity
+A telegram bot that filters messages with profanity (Under development)